Graph neural network for colliding particles with an application to sea ice floe modeling: Introduction

 \section{Introduction}

-This paper\blfootnote{Accepted in \textit{Arabian Journal for Science and Engineering}: 16 Feb 2026} explores the integration of Graph Neural Networks (GNNs) for modeling discrete sea ice floes in the Marginal Ice Zone (MIZ).
+This paper\blfootnote{This preprint has not undergone peer review (when applicable) or any post-submission improvements or corrections.
+The Version of Record of this article is published in \textit{Arabian Journal for Science and Engineering}, and is available online at https://doi.org/10.1007/s13369-026-11188-z.} explores the integration of Graph Neural Networks (GNNs) for modeling discrete sea ice floes in the Marginal Ice Zone (MIZ).
 Sea ice acts as a critical regulator of the Earth's energy balance.
 Sea ice's high reflectivity (albedo) plays a crucial role in moderating the global climate by reflecting solar radiation back into space \cite{climatechange_seaice, Albedo2018, Albedo2020}.
 However, the diminishing extent of sea ice due to warming leads to a decrease in albedo and a corresponding increase in solar energy absorption by the Earth's surface, accelerating global warming \cite{iceCO2}.
 Thus, the simulation of sea ice floes is a crucial component in climate modeling and prediction, playing a vital role in enhancing understanding of the Earth's climate system, especially in MIZ \cite{SeaIceModeling2020}.

 The importance of sea floe simulation in understanding and addressing the challenges posed by a changing climate cannot be overstated \cite{2019NatCC,2018WinterClimateChange,2014seaiceloss, wildfire2024}.
 Accurately predicted results from sea floe simulation would benefit the economy \cite{2017ArcticClimate,2020economicimpacts, hou2025green}, ecosystems \cite{ecosystem, lubitz2024climate}, astronomy \cite{meteorite2024}, and human safety \cite{2023humansafe}.
 The Discrete Element Method (DEM) is particularly adept at exploring the complex behavioral dynamics and spatial-temporal variations of sea ice, especially on smaller scales such as those found in the MIZ.
 DEM's detailed parameterizations allow for the simulation of mechanical interactions and responses to external forces like ocean drag and atmosphere drag, providing deep insights into the stress responses and movement dynamics of sea ice under various environmental conditions.
 Overall, DEM enhances our understanding and ability to predict sea ice behavior in these critical zones \cite{DEM2012, ignore_air2016, DEM2022, Deng2023, MontemuroDEM2023}.
 One significant limitation of the DEM is its high computational demand \cite{DEM_expensive2004}, which is especially evident in the context of sea ice modeling, where simulations must cover extensive geographic areas and long-duration phenomena.
 Historically, constraints on high-performance computing (HPC) resources have favored continuum models, with DEM being too costly to execute \cite{SeaIceModeling2020}.
 This computational load primarily stems from the necessity to detect contact between neighboring elements, a process that becomes particularly costly when employing polygonal elements due to the complex algorithms required to calculate contact points \cite{DEM_expensive2022}.
 Consequently, this restricts the model's application over larger spatial and temporal scales.